chalet-org/chalet-jsonv/README.md

    jsonv -s schema.json path/*.json
 ```

-Define the schema with `-s [file]`
 Right now, it only works with local files.
+It would be cool to validate against a remote schema at some point.